 The “Behind Every Story” interactive zone showcases significant events from Singapore’s history to illustrate how news reporting can create different versions of reality.

 While rumours, falsehoods and hoaxes have been around since time immemorial, the advent of the internet and the proliferation of social media platforms have accelerated the speed at which such news is disseminated today.1 The need to sift fact from fiction is all the more important given the volume of information (and disinformation) people are presented with from both established and new sources of media.

 With this in mind, the exhibition “The News Gallery: Beyond Headlines” was launched in March this year by the National Library Board.
 The exhibition, on level 11 of the National Library building, contains six zones, each focusing on a different aspect of the news landscape, including one on the history of newspapers in Singapore.

 Old newspapers are treasure troves of information and are a rich resource for academics, researchers and anyone with an interest in history.
 “Early Editions”, the first zone that visitors to The News Gallery will encounter, examines the origins of newspaper publishing in Singapore and the early players in the scene.

 This zone of the exhibition also showcases non-English-language newspapers that were published in Singapore.
 These vernacular newspapers addressed and promoted the issues, concerns and interests of their respective communities.
-In the early years, Chinese-language newspapers such as Nanyang Siang Pau and Sin Chew Jit Poh were concerned with the affairs of China, while Tamil Murasu was the vanguard of the social reform movement that was taking place among Indians in Singapore.
-Similarly, early Malay newspapers such as Jawi Peranakkan and Utusan Malayu championed the causes of the Malay and Muslim communities in Singapore.
+In the early years, Chinese-language newspapers such as Nanyang Siang Pau and Sin Chew Jit Poh were concerned with the affairs of China,5 while Tamil Murasu was the vanguard of the social reform movement that was taking place among Indians in Singapore.6 Similarly, early Malay newspapers such as Jawi Peranakkan7 and Utusan Malayu8 championed the causes of the Malay and Muslim communities in Singapore.

 The Story Behind the Story